web-design-and-development-at-tstc/wdd-virtualbox/imed2349/ubuntu_server.md

 ![Choose language screen during Ubuntu Server 20.04 installation](https://inspiringweb.org/vm_images/Ubuntu_Choose_Language.png)

-If you get a message that an updated version of the installer is now avaialble, use the up and down arrow keys to select Update to the new installer, and hit Enter.
+If you get a message that an updated version of the installer is now available, use the up and down arrow keys to select Update to the new installer, and hit Enter.

 ![Installer update available screen during Ubuntu Server 20.04 installation](https://inspiringweb.org/vm_images/Ubuntu_Update_Installer.png)